techgrounds/techgrounds-FvL69-1/03_Networking/NTW-02_Network-Devices.md

 A gateway device is used to facilitate interoperability between different technologies such as Open System Interconnection (OSI) and Transmission Control Protocol/Internet Protocol (TCP/IP).
 In other words, they translate each other’s messages.
 You could think of a gateway as a router, but with added translation functionality.

 Gateways operate at the OSI layer 3 (Network layer)

+### Hubs:

+Hubs are used to connect multiple network devices together.
+They can be used to transmit both digital and analog information.
+Digital information is transmitted as packets, whereas analog information is transmitted as a signal.
+Hubs also act as a repeater, which amplifies signals that have weakened after being transmitted across a long distance.

+Hubs operate at the OSI layer 1 (Physical layer).

 ### Repeater: